Khalid Announces New Album And Short Film Titled ‘Free Spirit’

 Khalid today via his social media pages announced the title of his second studio album with the album artwork.
-The album, Free Spirit is scheduled to be released for April 5.
+The album, Free Spirit, is scheduled to be released for April 5.
 It will be promoted with a short film that will be available to watch in theaters for one day only on April 3.

 The “Young, Dumb & Broke” hitmaker is one of music’s biggest acts today with over 45 million monthly listeners on Spotify currently.
-His most played track at the moment is “Talk”, his latest single which has has achieved over 48 million streams despite being out only a couple of weeks.
+His most played track at the moment is “Talk,” his latest single which has has achieved over 48 million streams despite being out only a couple of weeks.
 His collaboration with Benny Blanco and Halsey on “Eastside” boasts a staggering 556 million streams.

 In 2018, Khalid was nominated for five Grammy Awards, including Best New Artist, Best R&B Song for “Location,” and Best Urban Contemporary Album for his debut, American Teen.
 That same year he won R&B Album of the Year at the iHeartRadio Music Awards and Best New Artist the year before at the MTV Video Music Awards.